onhout/IoT-RaspiNetworkSetup/Readme.txt

 INSTALLATION INSTRUCTIONS:

+Install RPI.GPIO, then:

 == Navigate to the directory you downloaded or cloned RaspiWiFi to

 == Run:

-sudo python3 initial_setup.py
+sudo start.sh

-== This script will install all necessary prerequisites, copy configuration files, and reboot.
+== This script will install all necessary prerequisites (except RIP.GPIO), copy configuration files, and reboot.
 When it finishes booting it should present itself in "Configuration Mode" as a WiFi access point with the name "RaspiWiFi Setup".